Three-dimensional $\mathbb{Z}$ topological insulators without reflection symmetry: Summary and outlook

-\emph{Summary and outlook:} In this work we have demonstrated that the PTBs offer a route to perform dimensional reduction of a parent Hamiltonian in $(d+1)$ dimensions to a $d-$dimensional one, while preserving the bulk topological invariant.
+In this work we have demonstrated that the PTBs offer a route to perform dimensional reduction of a parent Hamiltonian in $(d+1)$ dimensions to a $d-$dimensional PTB, while preserving the bulk topological invariant.
 Importantly, this allows for the construction of lattice tight-binding models for which the bulk topology goes beyond the ten-fold classification scheme based on the AZ table.
 PTBs thus fall under the category of symmetry non-indicative phases, of which other known examples include the Hopf insulator.
 As the projected branes can be constructed through lattice tight-binding models, opportunities exist to realize these systems in engineered metamaterial systems, including photonic, phononic and topolectric systems.
-Furthermore, the designer quantum materials offer another route to experimentally test our proposal.
-This important direction for physical realization of the exotic properties will be pursued in a subsequent work.
+Furthermore, the designer quantum materials offer another route to experimentally test our proposal. { While routes to constructing synthetic dimensions exist\cite{4DColdAtoms,4DHall,zilberberg2018photonic}, PTBs offer an alternate route to exploring such physics without the additional requirement of synthetic dimensions.} This important direction for physical realization of the exotic properties will be pursued in a subsequent work.
+We also expect that new studies accounting for the effects of disorder will further corroborate the robustness of the projected branes arising from their topological nature.
 Finally, higher-dimensional crystalline dislocations, being related to translations in extra dimensions, should provide a refined classification of the 3D $\mathbb{Z}$ projected branes, which we plan to study in future.

-\emph{Acknowledgments:} {We are thankful to Bitan Roy for useful discussions and critical reading of the manuscript.
+\textbf{Acknowledgments:} {We are thankful to Bitan Roy for useful discussions and critical reading of the manuscript.
 V. J. acknowledges the support of the Swedish Research Council Grant No. VR 2019-04735 and Fondecyt (Chile) Grant No. 1230933.
 Nordita is supported in part by NordForsk.}

+\textbf{Contributions} A.C.T. and V.J. conceived the project.
+A. C. T. carried out the calculations.
+V.J. and A. C. T. wrote the paper. \\